Chavaillaz/jenkins-client/README.md

 Presently, it supports the following HTTP clients:

 - [Java HTTP client][JavaHttp] (included since Java 11)
-- Apache and OkHttp will follow soon
+- Apache, OkHttp and Vert.x will follow soon

 Note that this library has been tested with a [Jenkins instance version 2.426.1][Jenkins].